combro2k/dockerfiles/alpine-teamspeak3/README.md

 TeamSpeak 3 server running on Alpine with SQLite3 database

+Be sure to read the license before using this container, you can find it in the container at /app/LICENSE

 To start this container use:

 ~~~
 docker run -d \
 	-v /your/own/presistence/path:/teamspeak3 \
 	-p 9987:9987/udp \
+  -e TS3SERVER_LICENSE=accept \
 	-p 30033:30033 \
 	-p 10011:10011 \
 	--rm \